 Palaestra: (left) the "spina" (thorn, the raised area around which the chariots raced) of Circus Maximus; (right) crowd watching the race

 The race is set in the Circus Maximus of Rome and the mosaic shows some interesting details: on the spina, in addition to statues, obelisks, small temples and the metae which signalled the turning points, is visible a table with seven markers.
-These were progressively lowered to indicate how many laps of the race had been completed.
+These were progressively lowered to indicate how many laps of the race had been completed (they can be seen also in a mosaic in Lyon).
 In the crowd a man is distributing loaves of bread, perhaps he sold them, but maybe the loaves were distributed free of charge because the race was held during festivities* in honour of Ceres, Roman goddess of agriculture, to whom a temple was dedicated near the Circus.

 * In B.C.
 493 the worship of Demeter (under the name of the old Italian goddess Ceres) was introduced at Rome by the direction of the keepers of the Sibylline books, and a temple was built in her honour (aedes Cereris Liberi Liberaeque, usually called aedes Cereris) near the Circus Maximus. (..)
 In connection with this worship, games were instituted under the direction of the plebeian aediles.
 The festival was properly a plebeian one, but the patricians were invited to take part in it.
 At first the games were held only on extraordinary occasions, but afterwards they were celebrated annually from the 12th to the 19th of April, the last day being called especially the Cerialia.
 This spring festival was intended to commemorate the return of Proserpine to earth.
 From Smith's Dictionary of Greek and Roman Antiquities - 1890